masonfmatthews/rails_assignments/challenges/rails_router.md

 * Note that when you load the root path and fill in the form, it cannot be submitted.
 Add a route to allow this form to be submitted successfully.
 You should have to change nothing outside `routes.rb`.

-* Reflect: The view does an `if params[:name]` check.
+* Reflect (in your app's README): The view does an `if params[:name]` check.
 This is a code smell.
 How could you do this better?